google/ground-platform/baobab/shared/ui/src/commonMain/kotlin/org/groundplatform/v2/core/forms/ui/README.md

         `breadcrumbs` (e.g., `["Site Details", "Canopy Measurements #2"]`) and optional `RepeatStepContext`.
     -   **`FormWizardStep.FieldListGroupStep`**: A group with
-        `appearance="field-list"`, which per the ODK XForms specification renders all of its relevant child questions together on a single screen.
+        `appearance="field-list"`, which per the XForms specification renders all of its relevant child questions together on a single screen.
     -   **`FormWizardStep.RepeatHubStep`**: A repeat management card placed at the end of each `RepeatGroupState` that lets the user inspect existing repeat instances, delete an instance, or tap **`+ Add Another ...`** to append a new repeat instance and jump directly to its first question.
-    -   **`FormWizardStep.SummaryStep`**: The final review screen listing all relevant questions and their current answers (with tap-to-edit jump links), evaluated ODK Entities (`EntityState`), and whole-form validation status.
+    -   **`FormWizardStep.SummaryStep`**: The final review screen listing all relevant questions and their current answers (with tap-to-edit jump links), evaluated XForms Entities (`EntityState`), and whole-form validation status.

 2.  **Anchor-Preserving Dynamic Relevance**: Whenever the user edits an answer,